Developer Documentation

 • Whenever another user connects a room, we handle the OnMediaAdded event and attach a PlaybackComponent to this walkie talkie mesh.
 Therefore, all audio sent by other players voice is coming out of this walkie talkie mesh.

-The simplest way to do that is to create a new class in Unity (in our example we name it OdinPeerManager) and to implement that callback functions there.
-Then, either create an empty GameObject in your scene and attach the OdinPeerManager component to it or attach the OdinPeerManager directly to the ODIN Manager prefab that you already have in your scene and use inspector of the Odin Manager prefab to link the events of the ODIN SDK to your own implementation.
+The simplest way to achieve this is by creating a new script in Unity (in this example, we’ll call it OdinPeerManager) and implementing the callback functions within it.
+After that, you can either create an empty GameObject in your scene and attach the OdinPeerManager component to it, or directly attach the OdinPeerManager to the ODIN Manager prefab that’s already in your scene.
+Finally, use the inspector of the Odin Manager prefab to link the ODIN SDK events to your custom implementation.

 Our OdinPeerManager added to our scene.